Employee theft statistics reveal that companies are losing millions due to internal frauds being committed regularly.

 (Source: Streamline Telecom)

-An appropriate way of preventing theft is following the 10-10-80 rules.
+An appropriate way of preventing employee theft in the workplace is following the 10-10-80 rules.
 This means that an employer should regard the situation where 10% will never steal, 10% will most likely steal, with the remaining 80% being somewhere in the middle.

-If you ask yourself “Where does employee theft normally take place?” the most obvious answer is within the office.
-But situations tend to vary and there are more ways for people to acquire assets of funds from the employer for their own benefits.
+Employee theft normally takes place within an office.
+But situations tend to vary, and judging by these employee theft statistics, there are more ways for people to acquire access to funds from the employer for their own benefits.